1. What is your Dog Policy?

 Permits are required in Killarney National Park for the following:

-- All commercial activities
+All commercial and organised activities

 - Organised events such as fund raising walks, runs, cycles, etc.